shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 ```
 Target `build-deploy-part-1-db-independent` also executes subset of Phing targets (`clean`,`composer-prod`,`npm`,`dirs-create`,`domains-urls-check`,`assets`).

+!!! note
-***Note:** During the execution of `composer-prod`, `composer-dev` and `npm` targets, there will be installed 3-rd party software as dependencies of Shopsys Framework by [composer](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies) and [npm](https://docs.npmjs.com/about-the-public-npm-registry) with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](https://github.com/shopsys/shopsys/blob/7.3/open-source-license-acknowledgements-and-third-party-copyrights.md)*
+    During the execution of `composer-prod`, `composer-dev` and `npm` targets, there will be installed 3-rd party software as dependencies of Shopsys Framework by [composer](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies) and [npm](https://docs.npmjs.com/about-the-public-npm-registry) with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](https://github.com/shopsys/shopsys/blob/7.3/open-source-license-acknowledgements-and-third-party-copyrights.md)

 Let us move a little deeper and take a look at the first one, `clean`:
 ```xml